eshun/Luckysheet/docs/guide/README.md

 If none of the above methods solve your problem, you can consider:

 - Go to [Official Forum](https://groups.google.com/g/sheet) to ask questions
-- Go to [Gitter](https://gitter.im/mengshukeji/Luckysheet) to ask questions
+- Go to [Gitter](https://gitter.im/mengshukeji/sheet) to ask questions
-- If there are obvious problems or the needs cannot be met, please submit [issues](https://github.com/mengshukeji/Luckysheet/issues)
+- If there are obvious problems or the needs cannot be met, please submit [issues](https://github.com/mengshukeji/sheet/issues)

 > Recommended reading [How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html)

-At the same time, we strongly recommend you to help us enrich the Luckysheet community
+At the same time, we strongly recommend you to help us enrich the sheet community

 - If you find a problem with the documentation or code, you can contribute by submitting a PR.
 All reasonable changes, optimizations, amendments, or document amendments or updates related to submissions will be accepted
-- When you have some experience in using or secondary developing Luckysheet, we encourage you to share it through blog posts
+- When you have some experience in using or secondary developing sheet, we encourage you to share it through blog posts